|Minimum Investment||$2,500||$5 million|

 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.

 The MSCI EAFE® Index (Europe, Australasia, Far East) is a free float-adjusted market capitalization index that is designed to measure developed market equity performance, excluding the U.S. & Canada.
-The MSCI All-Country World and World Indices are unmanaged indices compiled by Morgan Stanley Capital International.
-The MSCI indices returns do not reflect any management fees, transaction costs or expenses.
+The index returns do not reflect any management fees, transaction costs or expenses.
 Individuals cannot invest directly in an index.
-The MSCI indices returns do not reflect any management fees, transaction costs or expenses.
-Individuals cannot invest directly in an Index.

 This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice or a specific recommendation of securities.